lassilaiho/tsoha-2020/docs/user-manual.md

 click "Save".
 You can cancel the operation by clicking the "Cancel" button.

 To show the full recipe, click the "Details" button on a recipe.
-Here you can view and edit the full details of the recipe.
+Here you can view the full details of the recipe To edit a recipe, click the "Edit" button.
+After editing the recipe, you can save the edits by pressing the "Save" button, or discard the edits by clicking the "Cancel" button.

 To delete a recipe, click the "Delete" button on a recipe.
 The recipe will be deleted permanently.